What to do when you encounter tricky texts or perplexing concepts throughout your study.

 Jesus is quoting Scripture from the Old Testament (Exodus 20—the Ten Commandments).
 While the original commandment of “do not murder” was to teach an unruly people that killing out of hate is wrong, the true meaning became twisted in the Pharisaical culture.
 The way they lived, you could hate someone all you wanted, as long as you didn’t kill them.

 You’ll certainly come across verses stranger than this.
-And when you do, feel free to open up a Bible encyclopedia or other recommended resources.
+And when you do, ask the Holy Spirit for guidance and feel free to open up a Bible encyclopedia or other recommended resources.
 Then ask yourself what that statement, story, symbol, etc. might have meant to you if you lived during that time.

 Writing style (How did they write it?)